-Do you like to work 9 to 5?
-Are evenings off limits?
-Do you prefer four 12 hour days and then three days off or are you up for a24/7 kind of life?
+Are you more productive with four 12-hour days and then three days off or are you up for a 24/7 kind of life?

 4. Lifestyle is next.

 Are you responsible for the support of other family members?

 I know we spoke earlier of dreaming about the endless possibilities and having no responsibilities and no one to answer to, and that should have given you a few good ideas.

 You have the highest energy you will ever experience, and the best opportunity to be listened to and heard.

-Once you’ve committed that to paper, you will be amazed at what the universe will provide to you and for you.
+Once you’ve committed that to paper, you will be amazed at what the universe will provide for you.